MilesCranmer/gso/README.md

 sys.path.append('....')
 ```

 Replace the inside of the string with the "site-packages" directory where googleapi-client is installed.
-Make sure you use python2.7 to install the packages, or optionally replace the `python << EOF` with `python3 << EOF`.
+Make sure you use python 3 to install the packages, or optionally replace the `python3 << EOF` with `python << EOF`.

 ## Tools